 The monument design team:

-As the steward of the Capital, the NCC worked diligently to deliver this international-quality monument by providing the land, as well as the land use and design approvals, and overseeing the design and construction.
+As the steward of the Capital, we worked diligently to deliver this international-quality monument by providing the land, as well as the land use and design approvals, and overseeing the design and construction.
 Currently, we are responsible for the monument’s long-term maintenance and preservation.

 For more information about the National Holocaust Monument, please visit the Canadian Heritage website.